rpm-software-management/librepo/doc/python/examples.rst

 ::

     """
-    Example: Verify checksum of local yum metadata
+    Example: Verify checksum of local metadata

     Use case:
-    We have some incomplete yum metadata localy.
+    We have some incomplete metadata localy.
     They are incomplete because they doesn't
     contain all files specified in repomd.xml.
     They contains only primary.xml and filelists.xml.